The Ultimate Kristin Hannah Reading List: Books in Order of Publication

 “When Lightning Strikes” follows the story of a woman named Tessa, who is forced to confront her past when she returns to her hometown.
 As she reconnects with old friends and faces unresolved issues, Tessa discovers the power of forgiveness and the importance of embracing her true identity.
 This novel explores the themes of redemption and the strength found in vulnerability.

-Read other book series: David Baldacci Books in order
+Read also: David Baldacci Books in order

 Waiting for the Moon